Intelligentsia For Export-driven Model To Fix Balance Of Payments - UrduPoint

 "We need a solution-oriented prescription, and maybe we have to change the politics of the economy," he suggested.

-Dr Janjua specifically pointed out at the wastage of resources at the hands of elite capture, which have been estimated at $17.4 billion per annum.
+Dr Janjua specifically pointed out at the wastage of resources at the hands of elite capture, which had been estimated at $17.4 billion per annum.